AkilaShashimantha/Machine-Learning-Model-Deployment-with-Streamlit--Wine-Quality-Dataset-/README.md

 # 🍷 Wine Quality Prediction with Streamlit

-This project is an assignment to build a complete machine learning pipeline, from data exploration to model deployment. [cite: 4] [cite_start]It uses the Wine Quality dataset to train a classification model and deploys it as an interactive web application using Streamlit and Streamlit Cloud.
+This project is an assignment to build a complete machine learning pipeline, from data exploration to model deployment.
+It uses the Wine Quality dataset to train a classification model and deploys it as an interactive web application using Streamlit and Streamlit Cloud.

 ## Dataset